DietkeSt/liric/README.md

 #### Potential Issues

-Please note that both code files have the required empty line at the end of the codes.
+Please note that both code files have the required empty line at the end of the code.
 Github might not show the last empty line correctly, so I am adding the relevant screenshot to showcase this:

 ![Empty Line present in code](documentation/testing/code_line_present.png)

+---

+## Deployment